VueGWT/vue-gwt/docs/guide/essentials/reactivity-system.md

 To tell GWT that you want this, you must always:

 - Use either `List`, `Set` or `Map` for your property type, never the concrete type.
-- Always the `@JsProperty` annotation on top of your collection fields, on Class that will be in a `@Data`.
+- Always use the `@JsProperty` annotation on top of your collection fields, on Class that will be in a `@Data`.

 Here is a valid example of a `UsersRepository` containing a collection of Users: